RedHeart826/CardGame-Privacy/index.md

 **Last updated: June 4, 2026**

 ## Overview
-Card Game ("the App") is a card game app featuring Pasoor and Hokm.
+Reza's Suite ("the App") is a card game app featuring Pasoor and Hokm.
 Your privacy is important to us.

 ## Data Collection
 The App does **not** collect, store, or transmit any personal data.
 No accounts are required to use the App.